Locations

 By midsummer, any colony that established in spring has been building comb for months.
 Nashville summers are hot and humid.
 Attic spaces and wall cavities in Middle Tennessee can exceed 110 to 120 degrees in July and August, well into the range where comb collapses and honey drains through the wall structure.
 A colony in a wall is actively managing this: bees fan comb to cool it and cluster to regulate temperature.
 But if the colony is disrupted, reduced, or dying for any reason, that temperature management fails.

-Honeycomb in wall cavities that melts in summer heat does not stay where it is.
+The honey in wall-cavity comb does not stay put in summer heat.
 It flows.
 It saturates insulation, seeps through drywall, stains ceilings.
 In Nashville's older craftsman and brick construction in East Nashville, Germantown, and Belle Meade, a mid-summer collapse of a neglected in-wall colony can produce damage that costs more to remediate than a year's worth of removals.

 Summer removal is appropriate and straightforward: it is not the worst time.
 But summer is when the consequences of delay are most severe.